-Every path to success is as unique as the person walking it.
+Every path to motivational speaker success is as unique as the person walking it. ~KSwanson

-Which way should I go to be a successful motivational speaker?
+Which way should I go to be a successful public speaker?

 “You must be funny to be paid.”